Analysis | Lamar Jackson and the Ravens can beat elite teams. In loss to Steelers, they didn’t show it.

 Can the reigning MVP beat good teams?
 It’s not a question often asked.
 And it is unfair to Jackson, because the answer is yes — he’s done it.
 But it is the question that hangs over the Ravens now as they prepare to face the Indianapolis Colts, who are tied for first in the AFC South.
 The Ravens are still trying to live up to last season and live down how it finished.

 Jackson entered Sunday with a reputation, largely undeserved, for brilliance against also-rans and failure against elite teams.
 Jackson has lost both playoff games of his career, including an annihilation at the hands of the Tennessee Titans as a huge home favorite last season.
 He is 0-2 against the Kansas City Chiefs.
-But Jackson’s Ravens also trounced the then-undefeated New England Patriots, edged the eventual NFC champion San Francisco 49ers and beat the Seahawks in Seattle last year.
+But Jackson’s Ravens also trounced the then-undefeated New England Patriots, edged the eventual NFC champion San Francisco 49ers and beat the Seattle Seahawks on the road last year.
 His résumé against playoff-caliber teams is not as barren as detractors claim.

 Those two losses were not of the same kind.
 The Chiefs demolished the Ravens in every way.
 The Ravens probably should have beaten the Steelers.
-They gained 265 rushing yards — 65 of them from Jackson — and also out-passed Pittsburgh, 208-182.
-The Ravens gained 5.7 yards per play to the Steelers’ 4.4.
+Baltimore had 265 rushing yards — 65 of them from Jackson — and outgained Pittsburgh 457-221 overall.
+The Ravens averaged 5.8 yards per play to the Steelers’ 4.4.
 All four turnovers either cost them a likely score or led directly to a Steelers touchdown.
 The Ravens committed nine penalties for 110 yards, which owed partly to Pittsburgh’s aggressiveness in trying to draw pass interference downfield.

 “We played a lot of really good football,” Ravens Coach John Harbaugh said.
 “We played some dominant football at times.”